 In any organisation relationships are often tested, and at worst break down.
 Our Behaviour for Learning approach is 'restorative', seeking to empower individuals and communities; safeguard student interests; and restore social capital.
-This encourages students to take responsibility for their personal actions and to purposefully 'engage' with each other, 'relate' to each other, and to 'shine' as members of our community.
+This encourages students to take responsibility for their personal actions and behaviour.